Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability: Supplementary material for additional experiment results

-In the section, we demonstrate the visualization of either main effects or interaction among each cases where the visualization result for Case 3 can be found in Figure~\ref{fig:case3visual}.
-In Case 1 - 5, the SDAMI can capture both linearity and nonlinearity underlying the true model.
-In the interaction-existed cases, we can observes the SDAMI can still depict the response surface to approximate the underlying higher-order effects.
+In the section, we demonstrate the visualization of either main effects or interaction across each cases where the visualization result for Case 3 can be found in Figure~\ref{fig:case3visual}.
+In Case 1 to 5, the SDAMI can capture both linearity and nonlinearity underlying the true model.
+In the interaction-existed cases, we observes the SDAMI can still depict the response surface to approximate the underlying higher-order effects.

-In this section, we demonstrate visualizations of the component functions representing either main effects or interactions across different cases.
-For Cases 1 through 5, SDAMI successfully captures both the linear and nonlinear structures underlying the true models.
-In cases involving interactions, we observe that SDAMI effectively depicts the response surfaces, accurately approximating the underlying higher-order effects.
-These visualizations provide valuable insights into the model’s interpretability and can be found in detail in the Figure \ref{fig:Casevisualm}, \ref{fig:Casevisuali}.
+This appendix provides median recovered effect functions together with uncertainty bands across repeated runs, along with side-by-side comparisons against representative baselines.
+These visualizations complement the aggregate prediction metrics in the main text and make the variability of the recovered shapes explicit.
+The rest of case can be found in detail in the Figure \ref{fig:Casevisualm}, \ref{fig:Casevisuali}.